-Description: Ensure that the localpart of an XMPP address conforms to the "LocalpartIdentifierClass" subclass, that all code points are normalized using NFC, and that all uppercase and titlecase code points are mapped to their lowercase equivalents.
+Description: Ensure that the localpart of an XMPP address conforms to the "UsernameCaseMapped" profile of the PRECIS IdentifierClass.

 Feature: address-resource-length

 Description: Ensure that the resourcepart of an XMPP address is at least one octet in length and at most 1023 octets in length.